 3. Our choices can lead to snoring

-There can be many reasons why we might snore including: Taking sleeping pills, drinking alcohol, being overweight, sleeping on our back.
+There can be many reasons why we might snore including Taking sleeping pills, drinking alcohol, being overweight, and sleeping on our backs.

 4. Snoring can mean there is a serious problem

 Snoring can be a sign of a medical condition called obstructive sleep apnoea (OSA).
 This condition means you stop breathing in your sleep for periods between a few seconds to a couple of minutes.
 The resulting lack of oxygen in the blood can lead to headaches and fatigue on waking.
 It can also lead to more serious chronic medical conditions.

 Children might snore because their tonsils are enlarged.

 If you have allergies they can trigger snoring so work out if there is anything in the bedroom that could affect you, it might be wise to make sure pets are not in the room, for instance.

 For less serious snoring issues the solution can be as simple as sleeping on your side or not taking an alcoholic drink three hours before bedtime.
 For serious snoring problems, there are non-surgical and surgical options to help prevent snoring – but surgery is seen as the last resort.
 A treatment for OSA that has proven effective is called continuous positive airway pressure (CPAP).

 8. There is a scale for measuring snoring

 Healthcare professionals have a system for grading your snoring.
 The louder the snore, the higher the grade.